nf-core/website/markdown/events/2021/bytesize-10-institutional-profiles.md

 [4:12](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=252) You can also chain multiple institutional profiles together if you need.

-So for example for  `nextflow run nf-core/eager -profile shh,sdag` where we have the dash profile for the MPI in Jena, we have multiple clusters.
+So for example for `nextflow run nf-core/eager -profile shh,sdag` where we have, dash, then the profile for the MPI in Jena, we have multiple clusters.

 So we can specify within that specific cluster the specific institution that you want to use.

-Something that’s very important that was mentioned in [Maximes talk](https://nf-co.re/events/2021/bytesize-8-nf-core-offline) is that the order of the profile is very important.
+Something that’s very important that was mentioned in [Maxime's talk](https://nf-co.re/events/2021/bytesize-8-nf-core-offline) is that the _order_ of the profile is very important.

 So anything on the furthest right will override anything previously.
 So any parameters set in the `sdag` profile will override any parameter also set in the `ssh` profile in this given example.